theosanderson/theo.io/content/post/2021-02-02-ons_extraction/index.md

 </div>

-These circles are represented as 4 curves, with 4 control points.
+These circles in SVG form as curves, with 4 control points.
 If we take the average of these we can find the position of the point.
-One of the points in just the `M` coordinates, but 3 are from `c` commands, and they only have relative coordinates, so we need to calculate the cumulative sums of these, and then add them to the `M` coordinates.
-Then we average out, and add back the class metadata.
+One of the points is absolute, from the `M` coordinates, but 3 are from `c` commands, and they only have relative coordinates, so we need to calculate the cumulative sums of these, and then add them to the `M` coordinates.
+Then we'll average out, and add back the class metadata.

 <div class="highlight">